I-am-Aakash-Jaiswal/I-am-Aakash-Jaiswal/README.md

 ### 🔹 Software Development Engineer – Frontend
 **Flickd (formerly Snoodify)** | New Delhi | *Sept 2023 – Present*
-- Designed and maintained a **cross-platform social-commerce app** using React Native, Redux Toolkit, and TanStack Query
+- Designed and maintained a **cross-platform social-commerce app** using React Native, Redux Toolkit, and TanStack Query.
-- Increased **user retention by 2x** by implementing deep linking, real-time video playback, and push notifications
+- Increased **user retention by 2x** by implementing deep linking, real-time video playback, and push notifications.
-- Developed and deployed **three major web platforms** (Admin, Brand, and Consumer dashboards) using React and Tailwind, improving internal ops by 40%
+- Developed and deployed **three major web platforms** (Admin, Brand, and Consumer dashboards) using React and Tailwind, improving internal ops by 40%.
 - Led a team of interns, conducting code reviews, sprint planning, and mentoring, which **boosted delivery velocity by 30%**
 - Managed end-to-end mobile release lifecycle including version upgrades, builds, and App Store / Play Store deployment